Mastering SOAP Notes as a Wellness Professional

 The Objective section in your SOAP note is where you capture quantifiable data obtained during your assessment.
 This is where you record things like lab results, physical examination findings, vitals, and your own observations from interacting with the client.
 In this section of your SOAP note, you’re focusing on facts and observations that haven’t been through the subjective lens of the client.

-Returning to our fictional client, Claire, here are Objective SOAP notes examples her practitioner could document:
+Returning to our fictional client Claire, some Objective SOAP notes examples her practitioner could document include:

-In the Assessment section you will use the information gathered in the Subjective and Objective stages to form your professional diagnosis.
+In the Assessment section, you'll use the information gathered in the Subjective and Objective stages to form your professional diagnosis.
 In the US, if a client comes to you via referral from a primary care provider, they should share an ICD-10 diagnosis code that you can also consider to inform your assessment.

 The Assessment section of your SOAP notes is also the place to document client progress or changes in subsequent client sessions.
 It’s a crucial space for documenting your thought processes and the reasoning behind the treatment plan you prescribe.